gmays/gmays/README.md

 I’m building **[AlignTrue](https://aligntrue.ai)**, the system of record for AI.
 Models commoditize, trust doesn’t.

+## Why
+### TL;DR

+- **AI without receipts is a liability:** If you can’t prove what it saw, why it decided, and what it did, you can’t trust it in production.
+Receipts turn “vibes” into accountability.
+- **Behavior drift is a death spiral:** Agents copy inconsistency at machine speed across tools, teams, and time.
+A single system of record keeps behavior coherent and governable.
+- **If you can’t replay it, you can’t run it:** Real operations require auditability, rollback, and deterministic recovery.
+Rebuildable history turns AI work into software.

+AlignTrue is how we make AI trustworthy enough to run real workflows, not just write pretty text.

 ## Previously

 - **Director of Product @ GoDaddy** – grew WordPress product line to $100M+ ARR in 5 years, working with distributed eng teams on tools used by millions